joshuaculbert/osrs-drop-rate-simulator/README.md

 ## Key Findings
 - **Kills to First Drop**: Simulated means (e.g., 7.92 for 1/8) and outliers closely match theoretical geometric distribution values.
 - **Lucky Streaks**: Probabilities of 2+ drops in a 100-kill window (e.g., 18.78% for 1/128) align with Poisson-based expectations.
-- **Drop Clustering**: Dispersion indices (~1) and exponential inter-drop times confirm drops are random, with no clustering.
+- **Drop Clustering**: Dispersion indices (~1) support approximately exponential inter-drop times, indicating drops are random with no clustering.
 - **Outlier Experience**: Players "going dry" (e.g., needing ~3x the drop rate, such as ~387 kills for 1/128) are outliers, occurring in ~1/20 players per drop.
 With many drops in OSRS, most players will experience this "unlucky" outlier status for some item, aligning with community discussions on platforms like the 2007scape subreddit.
 See [the project report](https://joshuaculbert.github.io/osrs-drop-rate-simulator/report.html) for details.

 These results quantify OSRS player experiences (e.g., "getting spooned" as early drops within the geometric distribution) and provide a robust statistical framework for rare event analysis.